 - WOW Chairperson, Anat Hoffman, was arrested in July for carrying a sefer Torah during Rosh Hodesh Av.
 Moments after leaving the Wall, police confronted and blocked the procession and began menacingly to attempt to remove the Torah from Hoffman’s arms.
 Hoffman was detained under the pretext that she was not praying according to the traditional customs of the Kotel.
 Hoffman was taken into police custody and interrogated for five hours.
 Hoffman was released from police custody and banned from the Kotel for 30 days.

-- Synagogues, organizations, and individuals begin holding solidarity events outside of Israel, such as Rosh Hodesh services, the Torah campaign [should link to torah photo campaign page], and lectures
+- Synagogues, organizations, and individuals begin holding solidarity events outside of Israel, such as Rosh Hodesh services, the Torah campaign, and lectures

 - The Legal and Education Fund is created to help promote our message to the international community.

 - Three members of the Women Of the Wall organization were briefly detained during Rosh Hodesh Sivan for wearing tallitot at the Western Wall.

 - WOW supporter was detained for over three hours for wearing a tallit at the Western Wall during Rosh Hodesh Tamuz services.